 You drop each fry into the oil and cook for about 30 seconds on each side until light brown.
-I suggest to allow these to cool and drip off any excess oil before tossing in the cinnamon sugar mixture.
+I suggest allowing these to cool and drip off any excess oil before tossing in the cinnamon sugar mixture.
 I use two parts sugar to one part cinnamon.

 The fries are covered with a brown butter maple glaze.
 I just couldn’t resist adding a bit of my favorite fall flavor, maple syrup!
-Of course, you can use a standard vanilla glaze if desired, but the maple is a perfect compliment to the cinnamon sugar fries.
-Try serving these for breakfast or a late night snack!
+Of course, you can use a standard vanilla glaze if desired, but the maple is a perfect complement to the cinnamon sugar fries.
+Try serving these for breakfast or a late-night snack!

-- In a medium sized pot, empty a full container of vegetable oil.
+- In a medium-sized pot, empty a full container of vegetable oil.
 Attach a candy thermometer to the size of the pot.
-Heat oil over medium heat until it reach 360-375° F. Turn your heat down slightly to prevent the oil from getting too hot.
+Heat oil over medium heat until it reaches 360-375° F. Turn your heat down slightly to prevent the oil from getting too hot.
 Use extreme caution, oil will be very hot.